Do Go On - 448 - The Curse of the Lottery Winner

 That's incredible.

-And it's not even, it's not really clear of his motivation.
+And it's not really clear of his motivation.

 You'd have to assume it had something to do with the lottery.